Anna-M-Thomas/yacho-master/timekeeping.md

 - 30 minutes: Connect to Mongo/mongoose, making user schema
 - 30 minutes: Testing backend with supertest
 - 30 minutes: Form for making new user/password, failing to post
+- 30 minutes: working on login
+- 30 minutes: login not working, testing